Culturally Competent Hiring and Retention: Leadership Committed to Racial Equity, not Rhetoric

-SESSION 1: March 23, 2021 | 9:00am - 11:30am
+SESSION 1: November 9, 2021 | 9:00am - 12:00pm

-SESSION 2: March 24, 2021 | 9:00am - 11:30am
+SESSION 2: November 10, 2021 | 9:00am - 12:00pm

 ABOUT THIS ONLINE WORKSHOP

-DAY ONE | MARCH 23
+DAY ONE | NOVEMBER 9

-DAY TWO | MARCH 24
+DAY TWO | NOVEMBER 10

 This workshop is ideal for teacher leaders, department chairs, deans, program directors, heads of school, and other administrators who are directly connected to the hiring process.
-To amplify the outcomes, we encourage you to attend with a team from your school.
+To amplify the outcomes, we highly encourage you to attend with a team from your school.

 Dr. Cris Clifford Cullinan assists in the development of practical strategies for increasing equity, and recognizing and eliminating structures, policies and practices that support institutionalized privilege.
 She has been a teacher, curriculum designer, and organizational consultant since 1972.
 Her work for federal, state, and local government and educational institutions has taken her to more than 35 states as well as other countries, where she has led seminars and taught classes for faculty, administrators, students and other professionals.
 She also works as a consultant to the National Association of Independent Schools and their 1600+ member schools.
 She is the founder of ALiVE: Actual Leadership in Vital Equity, a coalition of faculty and administrators dedicated to, and experienced in, designing and implementing practical strategies that actually increase equity and inclusion on campus.